Tutorial Gateway

 print(emp2.gender)

 This Python class example is the same as above.
 However, this time we modified the func_message(self) function definition.
-It accepts the name (instance variable) and attaches to the message that we print as an output.
+It accepts the name (instance variable) and attaches it to the message that we print as an output.
 Let me call this message from two instances emp1 and emp2.

 class Employee: